jklynch/mr-fitty/README.tex.md

 where the $A_i$ are the unknown spectrum and $\hat{A}_i$ are the fitted spectrum.

 Assume the MSE for fitting X to {A} is 0.002 and for fitting X to {B} is 0.871.
-In this case the fit to {A} seems good while the fit to {B} seems poor and if we were only testing 1-component fits the the best fit would clearly be A.
+In this case the fit to {A} seems good while the fit to {B} seems poor and if we were only testing 1-component fits the the best fit would clearly be to {A}.
 A problem arises in evaluating the goodness of the fit of X to {A,B} because the MSE for the 2-component fit will be 0.002 or less, despite the poor fit of X to {B}.
 The linear least squares method accomplishes this by assigning a high weight to A and a very low weight to B.